What is Sjogren's Syndrome? How To Tell If You Might Have It

 Even after it is ruled out, ask your doctor to retest you every year for at least five years because your body is ever-changing.
 What is not Sjogren's today, could be Sjogren's in a year or more from now.

 If you doctor hop, you can expect it to take much longer to get a diagnosis because you will not have continuity of care.
 I'm all for changing doctors when you don't like one or if you think another might be more knowledgeable.
 But make sure at least "the test result parts" of your records go with you when you change doctors because even though new doctors will do their own tests, it helps to have previous test results to weigh against.
 If your levels were stable a year ago, and now they are not, that is important information for your doctor to know.
 He can only know that with access to your records.

 The next section will discuss the symptom list and the testing.

 With doctors being so busy, having a large patient load, and missing the obvious because they are looking for underlying reasons for symptoms, patients have to be their own advocates.
 If you don't do your homework, you can expect to spend five years or more getting a diagnosis of Sjogren's Syndrome before you get appropriate treatment.
 Don't be afraid to speak up.

-Here's a list many doctors use to consider Sjogren's as a diagnosis.
+Here's a list that many doctors use to consider Sjogren's as a diagnosis.
 It is derived from a handout from the Sjogren's Syndrome Foundation that my doctor gave me.